I hail from the midwest (and have the cheese drawer and inherited strong work ethic to prove it).

 Hanging out with Poppyseed at my favorite Michigan playground on a summer trip in 1995.

 And that brings us to now!
-Mitchell, Kovri, and I live outside of Denver and I am living my life's purpose of supporting new entrepreneurs around mindset healing.
+Mitchell and I live outside of Denver with our big-eared rescue dogs, Kovri and Dandelion.
+I am living my life's purpose and spring out of bed each morning to support entrepreneurs.

 Here are some fun facts to close out:

-1. I know a lot about competitive CrossFit
+1. I know a lot about the competitive CrossFit scene

 3. Competitive cooking tv shows are my jam